1. Evaluate your PAH Therapy and Set a New Goal

 2. Attend 1 PAH Fundraiser

 The pulmonary hypertension community is very active in raising awareness and funds for PAH.
 This year research fundraisers in your area and either volunteer or make a plan to attend.
 Invite friends and family to go with you.
-The Pulmonary Hypertension Association has a list of events including support groups, walks/runs, and even charity sporting events or contact us here if you would be interested in listing an event on our website.
+The Pulmonary Hypertension Association has a list of events including support groups, walks/runs, and even charity sporting events.

 3. Continue to Learn About Pulmonary Arterial Hypertension

 The good news is if you are reading this article you are already taking a step towards becoming more informed about PAH.
 Read about the new therapies approved by the FDA to treat PAH such as Adempas, Opsumit, and Orenitram.
 Review the outcomes of research studies such as the AMBITION study that demonstrated the safety and effectiveness of combination therapy for pulmonary arterial hypertension.

 4. Plan a Trip

 Has there been a trip that has seemed a little out of reach since you have been diagnosed with PH?
 It might be to go to the beach, visit your grandchildren across the country, or even see a new country you haven’t yet visited.
 It may take a little more planning than usual but where there is a will there is a way.
 Work with your PH Center to find out how to make your trip possible.

 Every PAH patient has a story of an amazing caregiver, friend, neighbor, nurse or doctor that went above and beyond to take care of them.
 Take the time to write a thank you note to that person and let them know that their kindness was noticed and made a difference to you.
 You never know what effect your thankful words will have on them.